 Hybris: Mixed transaction call flow

-Purpose: Demonstrate the concurrency and scalability of Hybris while different consultants are performing a mixed transactions of all the call flows mentioned above.
+Purpose: Demonstrate the concurrency and scalability of Hybris while different consultants are performing a mixed transactions of all the call flows mentioned below.

 Procedure: Iterative Apache JMeter test scripts will be executed simulating the mixed transaction flow.
 Initial attempts will be to extract the performance of a single Hybris instance.
 The concurrency attempted will be chosen in order to supply data points at regular intervals so that higher concurrency rates can be extrapolated from the data.